OpenGameDesign/OpenGDS/Math.md

 ## Introduction

-This document, referred to as the "OpenGDS Core Specification" or just "Core" hereafter, describes the OpenGDS Core API: what it is, how it acts, and what is required to implement it.
+This document, referred to as the "OpenGDS Math Specification" or just "Math" hereafter, describes the OpenGDS Math API: what it is, how it acts, and what is required to implement it.

 ## Definition

-Core addresses the mathematical foundation necessary for game programming and dependent specifications.
+Math addresses the mathematical foundation necessary for game programming and dependent specifications.

 ## Problem Statement

 Performing mathematical operations on and between data types (scalar, vector, colors, etc) is a necessity in game programming.
 These data types with other values can also be used to define geometric structures which are used in other areas such as particle systems, collision detection, spatial databases, steering behaviors, and animation.
-Core addresses these operations and structures.
+Math addresses these operations and structures.

 ## Goals